ivan-sincek/penetration-testing-cheat-sheet/README.md

 When encoded, `\r` refers to `%0D` and `\n` refers to `%0A`.

-Session fixation is only one of many techniques used in combination with HTTP response splitting.
+Session fixation is one out of many techniques used in combination with HTTP response splitting.
 Search the Internet for more information.

 ### Cross-Site Scripting (XSS)